Looking for information on diatomaceous earth?

 If you didn’t know any better you’d believe that you should mix in DE with your cereal every morning or sprinkle a little DE on your dinner.

 And when used for pest control, people are lining their entire houses with the stuff and it looks like a low-budget Scarface remake primed for inducing respiratory issues for all who residents…

 The thing is…

 When use improperly (food grade or not) DE is not safe, in fact, it’s more likely that you’ll end up using DE in a way that will make you or your family sick.

 The truth is, yes DE does have some benefits, but if you’re going to put a scoop into your water bottle every morning or attempt to deploy it throughout your home (as some articles advise you do)…

 Then you should know exactly what the heck you’re putting in your body… right?

-Our objective and reason for publishing this article: Safety
+Our main objective and reason for publishing this article: Safety